Ephibbs/tunerkit-node/README.md

 In this example:

-1. We create a `WebTools` class with a `fetchWebContent` method decorated with `@tunerkitClient.tool()`.
+1. We create a `tunerkitClient` instance at the module level.
+2. The `fetchWebContent` function is decorated with `@tunerkitClient.tool()`.
-2. The `fetchWebContent` method uses axios to get the HTML content of a given URL.
-3. By using the decorator, Tunerkit will log and monitor this external API call.
+3. Before calling the decorated function, we use `tunerkitClient.setSession()` to set the session information.
+4. The decorated function no longer needs to receive session information as parameters.

 ### Development Mode